What Is a Week Without Walls? Meaning, Benefits & School Program Guide

 • Foster global citizenship and intercultural understanding

-• Reinforce classroom knowledge through hands-on, real-world application
+• Reinforce classroom concepts through real-world application

 Week Without Walls vs. Traditional Field Trips